 Perfect for a quick after-school snack, or as a simple dessert with custard.

 These super-simple apple and blackberry turnovers make use of seasonal blackberries and cooking apples in this easy fruity bake.
 Using store-bought puff pastry means they are really quick to make too.

 ✔️ Why should you try it?

 - Ready Rolled Puff Pastry - I always keep a few packets of ready rolled puff pastry in my freezer, ready to pull out at short notice to make recipes like these turnovers, savoury pinwheels, sausage rolls and tarts.

 - Bramley Apples - I'm lucky to have a Bramley apple tree in my garden, which keeps me well-stocked with apples through the year.
 Any cooking apple can be used, or a tart Granny Smith apple.

 - Cinnamon - Provides a warming flavour to the turnovers.

 - Light Brown Sugar - Cooking apples need a little bit of sugar to help sweeten them.
 I like using light brown sugar as it gives the turnovers a lovely caramel undertone.

 - Egg and demerara sugar to glaze (optional) - Not absolutely necessary but I like the glossy sheen the egg wash gives the baked pastry.

-One: Peel and chop the cooking apples and place in a bowl with the blackberries, cinnamon and sugar.
+One: Peel and chop the cooking apples and place them in a bowl with the blackberries, cinnamon and sugar.
 Give it a good mix.

 Two: Use a saucer or 10cm cookie cutter to stamp out rounds of puff pastry.
 Place a spoonful of the mixture into the middle of each pastry circle.